and welcome to our German Word of the Day. A very special one because….

 - Du brauchst nicht (zu) warten... just fine :D

-Is this common?
-Hell yeah.
-In writing, müssen is probably the better pick but in daily conversation people use nicht/nur brauchen a lot.
+In writing, müssen is probably the better pick but in daily conversation people do use nicht/nur brauchen.

 - Wenn du erst zwei Tage vor dem Test anfängst zu lernen, brauchst du dich nicht (zu) wundern, wenn du verkackst.

-- If you start learning only two days before the test, you don’t need/have to be surprised if you fuck up. (lit.)
+- If you start learning only two days before the test, you don’t need/have to be surprised if you screw up. (lit.)